-Stress, unexpected health challenges, and financial strain all contribute to this unfortunate timing, but regardless of where you are in relation to a hospice decision, there are some things you should look for.
+Stress, unexpected health challenges, and financial strain all contribute to this unfortunate timing, but regardless of where you are in relation to a hospice decision, there are certain factors for which you should keep an eye out:

-Services and care by staff should always be directed by you and your family.
+You and your family should always be the ones to direct services and care by staff.
 You’ll want to find a hospice that is flexible to your needs and can adapt to any health changes.

-This can be gleaned from friends and relatives who have benefited from a local hospice or from the recommendation of a physician.
+You can glean this from friends and relatives who have benefited from a local hospice or from the recommendation of a physician.
 Regardless of the testimonial’s source, you’ll want to find a hospice that is trusted and well-known in your community.

 Simplify Your Health Savings Account — Sign Up Now >>

-Maybe you don’t need to think about hospice right now.
-Maybe both you and your family members are young and healthy.
+Maybe you don’t need to think about hospice care currently, especially if both you and your family are (relatively) young and healthy.
 In that case, this information is just food for thought — something to stow away for years down the road.

 But maybe your mom is sick, and doctors are saying she has six months left.
-Maybe you have two herniated disks and three kids, and you don’t have the strength to help her to bed every night.
-If you’re in a situation like this, the last thing you want to worry about is finances.
+At the risk of sounding like an alarmist, many people receive life-changing medical news unexpectedly.
+If and when that happens, the last thing you want to worry about is finances.

-Admitting that it’s time for hospice is not a defeat, and it doesn’t mean you or your loved one has given up on trying to get better.
-Hospice is merely another step in the process of life, and it’s a step in the right direction.
-With enough information and a little bit of research, you can make the choice with confidence.
-Hospice is meant to bring comfort, not fear.
+Admitting that it’s time for hospice is not a defeat.
+It doesn't mean you or your loved one has given up on trying to get better.
+It’s merely another step in the process of life, and it’s a step in the right direction.
+With enough information and a little bit of research, you can make the choice with confidence — and receive care that brings comfort, not fear.